 TCGA is a community resource project and data are made available rapidly after generation for community research use.
 To act in accord with the Fort Lauderdale principles and support the continued prompt public release of large-scale genomic data prior to publication, researchers who plan to prepare manuscripts containing descriptions of TCGA data that would be of comparable scope to an initial TCGA comprehensive, global analysis publication, and journal editors who receive such manuscripts, are encouraged to coordinate their independent reports with TCGA's publication schedule.
 Specifically, comparable scope is defined as global genome-wide analysis of TCGA data from more than one platform OR analysis of data from a single platform across more than one tumor type under moratorium.
 Publication involving such analyses is restricted prior to the TCGA publication moratorium release date as described further below.

 TCGA defines a global analysis publication as the first paper authored by The Cancer Genome Atlas Research Network which includes the data from at least 100 cases of a specific tumor type and includes analysis of much of the existing TCGA data on that tumor type at the time.
 For rare tumor projects a global analysis publication includes data from a majority of the qualified cases and much of the existing data on that tumor type.
 Specifically, these manuscripts report on the comprehensive, integrated analysis of multiple TCGA datasets available including, but not limited to, copy number variation, gene and miRNA expression, promoter methylation and DNA sequence/mutation analysis.
 A global analysis publication is also defined as an analysis of data from a single platform across more than one tumor type under moratorium.
-Prior to a global analysis publication (marker paper) on a specific tumor type, available data sets should be considered pre-publication data subject to the standard principles of scientific etiquette regarding publication of findings using data obtained from other sources.
+Prior to a global analysis publication on a specific tumor type, available datasets should be considered pre-publication data subject to the standard principles of scientific etiquette regarding publication of findings using data obtained from other sources.

 The TCGA program has established the following policy to clarify freedom of TCGA and non-TCGA users to publish findings using TCGA data.
 There are no limitations on publications containing analyses using any TCGA data set if the data set meets one of the following three freedom-to-publish criteria:

-- A marker paper has been published on that tumor type; or
+- A global analysis publication has been published on that tumor type; or

 - 18 months after 100 cases of a given tumor type have shipped from BCR to characterization and sequencing centers or 18 months after final sample shipment for rare tumor projects; or

 - The author receives specific approval from the TCGA Publication Committee in consultation with appropriate disease-specific analysis group(s).